emmajanedrews/base-template/_posts/2018-04-20-the-most-important-parts-of-house-hunting.md

 As for location, the things you want to think about are the things that may be a concern for the resale value later on. **When we’re helping homebuyers, we’re always thinking about the resale value.** Are there railroad tracks nearby?
 A water tower?
 Vacant fields?
 All of these things could impact the value of the home negatively in the future.&nbsp;

 The other thing that people think about during their house hunting search is schools.
-Everyone has a different opinion on what matters most in a school, so I encourage people to go to the [Texas education site](https://tea.texas.gov/).
+Everyone has a different opinion on what matters most in a school, so I encourage people to go to the [Texas education site](https://tea.texas.gov/){: target="_blank"}.
 Here there are statistics, rankings, and much more information about all of the schools in the area.

 {% include pullquote.html %}

-There is also a site called [neighborhoodscout.com](https://www.neighborhoodscout.com/) that can give you information about the district.
+There is also a site called [neighborhoodscout.com](https://www.neighborhoodscout.com/){: target="_blank"} that can give you information about the district.

 **These are two really important factors when it comes to buying a home and reselling it in the future.** If you have any questions for me in the meantime, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you soon.